Roxanne Schroeder-Arce

 Professor.
 Scholar.
 Playwright.
 Director.
 Administrator.

-Roxanne Schroeder-Arce is a faculty member at the University of Texas Department of Theatre and Dance.
-Aside from her teaching, Professor Schroeder-Arce is a scholar, playwright and director.
+Roxanne Schroeder-Arce is a faculty member in the Department of Theatre and Dance as well as Associate Dean of Fine Arts Education in the College of Fine Arts at the University of Texas.
+Aside from her teaching and administrating, Professor Schroeder-Arce is a scholar, playwright, and director.

 Teaching Philosophy